cristinariso/damping-identification/README.md

 Kiviaho et al., "Flutter Boundary Identification from Time-Domain Simulations Using the Matrix Pencil Method," AIAA Journal, 2019.
 DOI: https://doi.org/10.2514/1.J058072.

 Bousman and Winkler, "Application of the Moving Block Analysis," AIAA Paper 1981-653, 1981.
 DOI: https://doi.org/10.2514/6.1981-653.

+Riso, "Evaluation of Whirl Flutter Prediction Methods for a System with Hardening or Softening Structural Nonlinearities," Journal of the American Helicopter Society, 2025.
+DOI: https://doi.org/10.4050/JAHS.70.022001.

 ## Contributors